 Instead of regular linear screen raster dots, inkjet technology provides a random distribution of pure colour ink dots of cyan, magenta, yellow and black inks.
 Modern inkjet presses can vary the ink dot size and are able to print quite small dots.

-Disclaimer: The images shown in the slider display a high-resolution zoom and do not match the original scale of the surfaces.
+The images shown above display a high-resolution zoom and do not match the original scale of the surfaces.